fsharp/fsharp/README.md

 ### Contributing to the F# Compiler, Core Library and Tools

 Most contributions to the F# compiler/library/tools arecurrently go via the
 repository at http://visualfsharp.codeplex.com.
-This helps ensure that the main packaging of F# on Windows (the Visual F# Tools) also includes any contributions that are made.
+This ensures that the main packaging of F# on Windows (the Visual F# Tools) also includes any contributions that are made.

 If you are using Windows, you should fork that repo and contribute directly.